 PRE-NMAC HISTORY: The material in this regulation was derived from that previously filed with the state records center and archives under SBE Regulation 87-6, Continuing Licensure for Licensed Educators in New Mexico, filed June 15, 1987, and SBE Regulation 87-6, Amendment No. 1, Continuing Licensure for Licensed Educators in New Mexico, filed April 3, 1995.

 HISTORY OF REPEALED MATERIAL:

-6.60.6 NMAC, Continuing Licensure for Licensed Educators in New Mexico, filed 10/16/2001 - Repealed effective 9/30/2003.
-And replaced with 6.60.6 NMAC, Continuing Licensure for Licensed Educators in New Mexico I’m assuming?
+6.60.6 NMAC, Continuing Licensure for Licensed Educators in New Mexico, filed 10/16/2001, was repealed and replaced by 6.60.6 NMAC, Continuing Licensure for Licensed Educators in New Mexico.